dev382/Blog-Backend-App/README.md

 If your token = 'xyxyxyxyxyx', then enter 'Bearer xyxyxyxyxyx' without the quotes

--You should now have full CRUD capabilities if using an 'ADMIN' token.
+-You should now have full CRUD capabilities when using an 'ADMIN' token.